HOT WEEKEND AHEAD

 Check out the drought map here: http://bit.ly/TXDroughtMonitor

-Thursday’s count: mold went down to 2562 (moderate), with pigweed at 19 (low).
+Friday’s count: mold count was up to 3288 (high) with Fall Elm up to 91 (moderate) and a trace of ragweed and pigweed.
 Get the latest allergy report from Allergy & Asthma Associates here: https://twitter.com/atxpollen

-Lake Travis dropped from 89% to 88% full with Lake Buchanan at 93%.
-Thursday’s combined lake level was 91%.
+Lake Travis was 88% full with Lake Buchanan at 93%.
+Friday’s combined lake level was 90%.
 Check the levels here: http://hydromet.lcra.org/riverreport

 AIR QUALITY FORECAST